MohammedHabibQureshi/oT-Multi-Parameter-Environmental-Monitoring/README.md

 Verify:

 - Wi-Fi connection
-- Sensor initialization
-- Sensor measurements
+- Sensor readings
-- HTTP transmission
+- HTTP communication
-- ThingSpeak response
+- ThingSpeak upload status

 ---

 ## 12. Verify ThingSpeak Data

-Open your ThingSpeak channel and verify that all four fields are receiving data.
+Open your ThingSpeak channel and verify that the four fields are receiving data.

 The expected pipeline is: